nctu-dcs-lab/A-super-resolution-framework-for-license-plate-recognition/README.md

 ### Setting up
 * please create a conda environment
 * install the packages according to requirements.txt
-* please clone the project
+* please clone the project and download the proposed dataset in google drive (HR_782.zip, LR_782.zip)
 ### Training
 * define the .yml file under ./options/train/SwinFIR
     * name of the experiment